tbartholomaus/uiglaciology/content/3-code.md

 # Geographic information systems (GIS)
 [QGIS](https://www.qgis.org/en/site/) is a great tool for working with spatial data, like rasters and shapefiles.
 It's free and has a lot of capability.

+# Using Kennicott

+## Accessing Kennicott through a web browser

+1. In a web browser, navigate to https://kennicott.ibest.uidaho.edu/vnc
+2. Click "Connect" in the center of the page.
+3. From the dropdown menu, choose "Other..."
+4. In the next box, enter your username without the @kennicott... suffix (for example, I would enter `cmiele`).
+5. Enter your password and hit "Log in."

+This will take you to a desktop-style interface with Kennicott.
+By clicking the black square icon at the bottom ("Terminal Emulator"), you can now access Kennicott through the command line.

+## Coding in Kennicott

+To access a Python interface like Spyder or Jupyter Lab, first specify an environment.
+It may be useful to clone one of Kennicott's existing environments and work from that cloned environment.
+This way, you're free to modify (or even break) your own cloned environment without impacting anyone else.
+For example, rather than using the environment "spatialenv_yml," I have created a clone of this environment, named "chrisenv."
+Now each time I log onto Kennicott, I write `source activate chrisenv` to activate this environment.
+Typing `spyder` then opens a Spyder interface, from which you can write, run, and save scripts.